uwu/paramin/README.md

  - Tentative minifications
    * Test all the things!
    * Throw possible minifications at the wall and see what does or doesn't stick
-   * *Can* be used to avoid arrogant minifications if they actually might have an adverse effect
+   * *Can* be used to avoid arrogant minifications if they actually might have an adverse effect, but unlikely
-   * Let's super

  - Smarter situational minifications
    * Use a `function` that turns out bigger than an arrow func but don't make use of `this`?
 Let's minify!